The Only Girl: A Conversation with Robin Green

 Yeah, it’s really good, I really recommend that one.
 Then, other books like that.
 I tend to read fiction.
 When I wrote the book, I read every memoir I could get my hands on.

-That was another question of mine, what other books inspired you.
+That was another question of mine, about what other books inspired you.

 I used to never like reading Nonfiction, but ever since I came to college, I always wanted to know more about this person, or that person—and conveniently, they would have a memoir!
 It’s such an interesting genre.